The one song that always brings me back to center.

 A few days ago, I was in the drive-thru at Hardee’s when Breathe by Anna Nalick came on the radio.
 It’s one of my favorite songs, so since the line was not moving, I blared it through my speakers.

 I love the song because of the raw honesty that Anna imbues into the song.
 She talks about feeling exposed in front of her listeners.
 She knows they will take her words and add their own meaning.

 The same is true for all of us that write blogs.
 Every word that we put out into the digital world is us opening up our hearts and being vulnerable.

 Mental Illness Sucks

 Let’s face it, having a mental illness sucks.
 It frequently limits how many hours we sleep, it controls our relationship with food, and dictates how we interact with others.

 With bipolar, I have two social states.
 One, I love everyone and want to talk until I exhaust my listeners.
-Two, just the thought of being around people induces severe anxiety.
+Two, my head is full of brain fog and the thought of being around people induces severe anxiety.

 Living with these challenges is why I keep writing for this blog.
 For a long time, I didn’t talk about my mental illness, and that silence stopped me from helping those that really needed me.